smuchand/CacheSimulator/README.txt

-README for the Cache Simulator.
+--------------------------------------------------README for the Cache Simulator-----------------------------------------------------------

-This simulates both split and unified caches with configurable associativity, cache-size and block-size.
-This cache simulator is trace-based and hence a memory access trace file should be parsed as an input parameter along with the cache configurations.
-The trace file has to be as below format.
+This cache simulator can simulate both split and unified caches with configurable associativity, cache-size and block-size.
+This is trace-based and hence a memory access trace file should be parsed as an input parameter along with the cache configurations.
+The trace file has to be in below format.

-It should have two fields: Access Type and Address.
+It should have two fields: 'Access Type' and 'Address'.
 2 0                           #This is an instruction fetch at hex address 0.
 0 1000                        #This is a data read at hex address 1000.
 1 70f60888		      #This is a data write at hex address 70f60888.